Hardware

 Overview

-- Compass -- Most flight controllers have one built in, to provide a frame of reference using the local magnetic field.
+- Compass -- Most flight controllers will have one built in, to provide a frame of reference using the local magnetic field.
 More advanced designs often combine the results of multiple compasses to reduce noise and normalise the results.
 Remember to calibrate!

 - Barometer -- this provides a backup altitude reference while in flight.
 Many flight controllers will have one built in.